 - The National Lottery who are providing core funding for our full time Youth Manager, for five years starting from October 2019

 - British Land (owners of Surrey Quays Shopping Centre) who have supported our youth provision for over ten years with a focus on our Young Farmers Club

-- The Jack Petchey Foundation who recently increased their support with match-funding to tide us through the pandemic and enable us to launch a new project.
+- The Jack Petchey Foundation who recently increased their support with match-funding to tide us through the pandemic and enabled us to launch a new project.

 - London Youth, a membership organisation that support us with training, advice and guidance as well as small grants for social action projects.